 '''

 correctExperiments(

-...,

 batch = NULL,

 restrict = NULL,

 subset.row = NULL,

 correct.all = FALSE,

 assay.type = "logcounts",

 PARAM = FastMnnParam(),

 combine.assays = NULL,

 combine.coldata = NULL,

 include.rowdata = TRUE,

 add.single = TRUE

 )

 '''

 One or more SingleCellExperiment objects.
 If multiple objects are supplied, each object is assumed to contain all and only cells from a single batch.
 If a single object is supplied, batch should also be specified.

-Alternatively, one or more lists of SingleCellExperiments can be provided; this is flattened so that it is as if the objects inside were passed directly to batch A factor specifying the batch of origin for each cell if only one batch is supplied in This will be ignored if two or more batches are supplied. restrict A list of length equal to the number of objects in Each entry of the list corresponds to one batch and specifies the cells to use when computing the correction. subset.row A vector specifying the subset of genes to use for correction.
-Defaults to NULL, in which case all genes are used. correct.all A logical scalar indicating whether to return corrected expression values for all genes, even if subset.row is set.
-Used to ensure that the output is of the same dimensionality as the input. assay.type A string or integer scalar specifying the assay to use for correction.
+Alternatively, one or more lists of SingleCellExperiments can be provided; this is flattened so that it is as if the objects inside were passed directly to batch A factor specifying the batch of origin for each cell if only one batch is supplied in This will be ignored if two or more batches are supplied.

+restrict A list of length equal to the number of objects in Each entry of the list corresponds to one batch and specifies the cells to use when computing the correction.

+A vector specifying the subset of genes to use for correction.
+Defaults to NULL, subset.row in which case all genes are used.

+correct.all A logical scalar indicating whether to return corrected expression values for all genes, even if subset.row is set.
+Used to ensure that the output is of the same dimensionality as the input.

-PARAM A BatchelorParam object specifying the batch correction method to dispatch to, and the parameters with which it should be run.
-ClassicMnnParam will dispatch to mnnCorrect; FastMnnParam will dispatch to fastMNN; RescaleParam will dispatch to rescaleBatches; and RegressParam will dispatch to regressBatches. combine.assays Character vector specifying the assays from each entry of \ldots to combine together without correction.
-By default, any named assay that is present in all entries of \ldots is combined.
-This can be set to character(\emptyset) to avoid combining any assays. combine.coldata Character vector specifying the column metadata fields from each entry of to combine together.
-By default, any column metadata field that is present in all entries of is combined.
-This can be set to character(0) to avoid combining any metadata. include.rowdata $\label{eq:logical} Logical scalar indicating whether the function should attempt to include \verb"rowRanges".$ add.single Logical scalar indicating whether merged fields should be added to the original SingleCellExperiment.
-Only relevant when a single object is provided in If TRUE, combine.assays, combine.coldata and include.rowdata are ignored.
+A string or integer scalar specifying the assay to use for correction. assay.type and the parameters with which it should be run.
+ClassicMnnParam will dispatch to mnnCorrect; FastMnnParam will dispatch to fastMNN; RescaleParam will dispatch to rescaleBatches; and RegressParam will dispatch to regressBatches.

+PARAM A BatchelorParam object specifying the batch correction method to dispatch to, gether without correction.
+By default, any named assay that is present in all entries of ... is combined.
+This can be set to character(0) to avoid combining any assays.

+Character vector specifying the assays from each entry of . . . to combine tocombine.assays combine.coldata any metadata.

+Character vector specifying the column metadata fields from each entry of . . . to combine together.
+By default, any column metadata field that is present in all entries of . . . is combined.
+This can be set to character(0) to avoid combining include.rowdata add.single

+Logical scalar indicating whether the function should attempt to include rowRanges.

+Logical scalar indicating whether merged fields should be added to the original SingleCellExperiment.
+Only relevant when a single object is provided in If TRUE, combine.assays, combine.coldata and include.rowdata are ignored. correctExperiments 17